Giants Stadium: Changes and co-tenants

 In mid-December, traditionally the stadium hosted a Saturday-Sunday NFL doubleheader, with the Giants playing a home game one day and the Jets playing the other.
 The night between the games was a challenge for the stadium grounds crew, as they only had hours to convert the stadium from one team's colors to the other.
 As per the NFL schedule, the Giants and the Jets play each other once every four years.
 In that case, there was a predetermined home team, and a predetermined away team.
 In those games, the away team gets a rare away game in their own home stadium.
 The Giants and Jets typically play each other every year in the third week of the NFL Preseason, and the teams annually rotated the home and away teams.

+Replacement and demolition

+As Giants Stadium approached 30 years of age, it was becoming one of the older stadiums in the NFL.
+The Jets, who were tenants to the Giants, were looking to have a proposed West Side Stadium built in Manhattan.
+Originally intended to be the 85,000-seat main stadium for New York's bid for the 2012 Summer Olympics, it was designed to be downsized to 75,000 seats for the Jets.
+However, it would have required significant public funding; progress on the project was halted in 2005 due to opposition from a number of sources, including Cablevision, who owned the nearby Madison Square Garden at the time.

+The Giants then entered into a joint venture with the Jets to build a new stadium in which the two New York teams would be equal partners.
+The architects were tasked with designing a neutral stadium that would still embody the distinct personalities of both franchises.
+The Giants favored a traditional look of exposed steel framework and rusticated stone while the Jets wanted a sleek and modern look highlighted by metal and glass.
+With those features in mind the designers used the column/tower dynamic seen in many of Manhattan's skyscrapers as inspiration for the stadium's design.